-May & June 2019, Queenscliff & Point Lonsdale become immersed in the second incarnation of 'Low Light, Queenscliff', a boutique Fringe Festival bringing the finest international and local arts & culinary talents in a two month-long celebration of all the senses.
+June 2020, Queenscliff & Point Lonsdale become immersed in the third incarnation of 'Low Light, Queenscliff', a boutique Fringe Festival bringing the finest international and local arts & culinary talents in a 3 week celebration of all the senses.
 Queenscliff was, for many years, one of Victoria’s most renowned seaside resorts, filled with Victorian-era architectural grandeur & a restorative climate, top & tailed by two still-standing lighthouses (High Light and Low Light).
 Since its renaissance some thirty odd years ago, Queenscliff has garnered

 a reputation for experiential excellence, a long-standing host to bespoke music events,